rodrigo-sys/kichatty/README.md

 # kichatty
-just a chat implementation of kick-js
+just a basic chat make it with [kick-js](https://github.com/retconned/kick-js) library